AndroidNextdoor/aws-core-modules-tf/iam-users/README.md

 ![AWS IAM setup illustration](https://raw.githubusercontent.com/AndroidNextdoor/aws-core-modules-tf/main/files/aws_iam_setup.png)

 These strict separation of privileges follow [an article I wrote a while ago](https://www.thoughtworks.com/insights/blog/using-aws-security-first-class-citizen).
 You can also create IAM users and IAM groups with this module and assign the users to specific groups.
-The module will create two default groups, one for admins and users, which you can disable by setting the `admin_group_name` and `user_group_name` to an empty string.
+The module will create two default groups, one for admins and users, which you can disable by setting the `devops_group_name` and `user_group_name` to an empty string.

 Creating additional users is done by passing a map called `users` to the module, with a group mapping attached to them (the best practice is to never have users live "outside" of groups).